getgrav/grav-learn/pages/17/06.forms/02.forms/02.fields-available/doc.md

 It works similarly to a standard text field but is designed specifically for use cases where the field's value must dynamically update other form elements.

 If the value is an array, it will automatically be converted into a comma-separated string.

+> [!IMPORTANT]
+> The rendered input has no `name` attribute, so a `key` field never submits a value with the form.
+It exists purely to drive other fields through its `data-key-observe` attribute, and is mostly used for the key column of a list row.

 Example: